code2blog/tool-iib/README.md

 JdbcConnectionTester_V1_API
-	jdbc-1 : create a flow that tests connection details defined in jdbc config service jdbc-2 : use rest api path parameter instead of query parameter
+	jdbc-1 : create a flow that tests connection details defined in jdbc config service jdbc-2 : use rest api path parameter instead of query parameter jdbc-3 : create policy project in ace v11 and test its use with jdbc provider

 MessageParsing_V1_APP
 	mp-1 : parse xml using ondemand parsing option